thomas-hoer/online-fotobook-creator/README.md

 # online-fotobook-creator

-This is a simple tool to create a physical fotobook.
+This is a simple tool to create a physical photobook.
 Server Code is written in PHP and uses the MySQL Database.
-Client Code is wirtten in JavaScript/jQuery.
+Client Code is written in JavaScript/jQuery.

+__Please note:__ This Project is in an early state of development, so you might encounter some bugs as well as unimplemented functions.
+Also, further development states might not be compatible with this version.

 [Livedemo](http://online-fotobook-creator.de)

 ## Features

 * Photo upload
-* Move and rotate Pictures and Text-Elements
+* Move (X,Y,Z) and rotate Pictures and Text-Elements
 * Zoom Pages
 * Next/Previous Page
 * Support for Touch Devices